David-Patow/Drains1268TwinOakLn/README.md

 I ask that you consider this situation, give your opinion on what is causing the flooding, take any action that is within the role of your office, and provide advice about anything that I should do.
 I'm new to these parts, and I'm wondering who has responsibility for each of these issues, and how best to address them with my neighbors.

 In brief, I think there are four spots that beg attention:
-(1) The blocked ditch on Twin Oak Ln, behind the backyard of 1259 Weber Ln,
+(1) The blocked ditch on Twin Oak Ln, behind the backyard of 1259 Weber Ln (Photo L),
-(2) The blocked driveway conduit at 1259 Weber Ln,
+(2) The blocked driveway conduit at 1259 Weber Ln (Photo P),
-(3) The blocked driveway conduit at 6951 Smith Rd, and
+(3) The blocked driveway conduit at 6951 Smith Rd (Photo F), and
-(4) The blocked under-road conduit at Smith Rd and Weber Rd.
+(4) The blocked under-road conduit at Smith Rd and Weber Rd (Photo G).

-Due to these blockages, the rainwater from two properties overflows the Twin Oak Ln ditch, flows across the lawn, collects back in the Weber Ln ditch, then exits via an 8" conduit under Weber Ln.
+Due to these blockages, the rainwater from two properties overflows the Twin Oak Ln ditch, flows across the lawn, collects back in the Weber Ln ditch, then finally exits via an 8" conduit under Weber Ln.

 It seems to me that the original design for drainage of this area includes four outflows, but only one is still working:
   * The Twin Oak Ln ditch to the creek is blocked,